mbl-matthews/TidyUpper/README.md

 ```

 If you wish to automate this, i.e. with the Windows task scheduler, you can utilize the ```run.bat``` to run the script

+If you want each folder to contain a subfolder for each filetype in the directory with symlinks to each file with the corresponding filetypes simply set the option `sub_for_datatype` to true.
+If not simply set the option to any other value or delete the option from your `settings.ini`.

 # Execution